Schuler experiences anguish of losing Olympic women’s hockey final for second time

 When the Canadians lost in 1998, the score was 3-1, with the Americans potting an empty-net goal late in the game.
 That seemed to set the tone for all future Olympic finals between the two countries, with each one being a close, gut-wrenching affair.
 Canada's victory in 2002 in Salt Lake was by a single goal, as was the win four years ago in Sochi.
 The spread when Canada beat the Americans for gold in 2010 in Vancouver was just two goals.

-Including Thursday's game, the combined goals scored over the six gold-medal finals Canada and the U.S. have played is 11 for Canada, 10 for the Americans.
+Including Thursday's game, the combined goals scored over the six gold-medal finals Canada and the United States have played is 11 for Canada, 10 for the Americans.
 It's that close.

 Schuler said she would have preferred to avoid a shootout-ending in Pyeongchang, but that's how the game works.
-Deadlocked at two goals apiece after three periods, Canada and the U.S. traded several scoring chances during four-on-four overtime, but neither could put the game away.
+Deadlocked at two goals apiece after three periods, Canada and the United States traded several scoring chances during four-on-four overtime, but neither could put the game away.
 Not even when Canada was gifted a power play in the last two minutes of the extra frame, could they break the deadlock.

-"It comes down to a bounce," said U.S. coach Robb Stauber, describing how the game – and pretty much the entire rivalry over the last 20 years – played out.
+"It comes down to a bounce," U.S. coach Robb Stauber said, describing how the game – and pretty much the entire rivalry over the past 20 years – played out.
 "And that's why you have a lot of respect for your opponents."

 Two decades ago, Schuler suffered the sting of losing as a player.
 Now that she's behind the bench, time hasn't necessarily healed that wound.